microsoft/presidio/CONTRIBUTING.md

 1. Black lists

 A black list is a list of words that should be removed during text analysis.
 For example, a list of titles (`["Mr.", "Mrs.", "Ms."]` etc.)
-This type of recognizer could be added by API or code.
+This type of recognizer could be added via API or code.
 In case of contribution, a code-based recognizer is a better option as it gets added to the list of predefined recognizers already implemented in Presidio.
 See [this documentation](docs/custom_fields.md#via-code) on adding a new recognizer via code.
 The [PatternRecognizer](presidio-analyzer/analyzer/pattern_recognizer.py) class already has support for a black-list input.

 2. Pattern based